kubernetes-sigs/cri-tools/README.md

 - `--focus`,`-f`:CRI test will only run the test that match the focus regular expression.

+- `--skip`,`-s`:CRI test will not run the test that match the focus regular expression.

 ### crictl

 CLI for kubelet CRI